Shopify/mobile-buy-sdk-ios/README.md

 ### Customer information [⤴](#table-of-contents)

-Up to this point, all our interaction with customer information has been through `mutation` queries but at some point, we'll need to show the customer their info as well.
+Up to this point, all our interaction with customer information has been through `mutation` requests but at some point, we'll need to show the customer their info as well.
 Just like the address mutations, customer `query` operations are authenticated and require a valid access token to execute.
 Let's take a look at how we can obtain some basic customer info:

 ```swift
 let query = Storefront.buildQuery { $0